tawfiq2/tofe_ai/README.md

   notifications, schedules a Teams meeting, and prepares a PDF summary.
 * `web_app.py` – a minimal Flask web application that exposes a `/logs` endpoint for listing stored events from Elasticsearch.
+* `ops_console.py` – a FastAPI operations console providing placeholder
+  endpoints for incidents, runbooks and a RAG powered chatbot.

 All external integrations (Elasticsearch, Twilio, SMTP, Microsoft Graph, PDF creation) are represented as placeholders.
 Provide valid credentials through